-(1) Raytheon anticipates using the remaining net proceeds to partially fund the August 10, 2001 maturity of \$350 million of floating rate notes.
+(1) Raytheon anticipates using a portion of the remaining net proceeds to fund the August 10, 2001 maturity of \$350 million of floating rate notes.

 (2) The sole assets of RC Trust I will be the subordinated notes of Raytheon.
 Upon repayment of these subordinated notes of Raytheon, the related trust preferred securities will become mandatorily redeemable.